Skip to cookie consent Skip to main content

 The first is that it is truly integrative and collaborative.
 We have endocrine, maternal-fetal medicine, nutrition, and ultrasound specialists all in one place.
 This makes it easy for all of the different medical providers to connect on individual cases and to work together to come up with the best medical treatment plan for a patient.
 Our integrated, co-located care model also makes things much more convenient for patients.

 The second unique feature is that our program is innovative.
 We were early adopters of telemedicine before it was popularized.
-We use both video visits and email-based visits to connect with patients for frequent follow-up.
+We use both video visits and message-based visits to connect with patients for frequent follow-up.
 We also take advantage of all advanced diabetes technologies.
-These include: continuous glucose monitoring, connected glucometers, apps, smart insulin pens, and the latest insulin pumps.
+These include: continuous glucose monitoring, connected glucometers, apps, smart insulin pens, and the latest automated insulin pumps.
 We make sure our patients get the latest and greatest tools to help care for diabetes.

 The third feature is that it’s extremely personalized.
 We treat each unique patient with an individualized plan that recognizes that all diabetes is not the same.